wjlee2020/whack-a-mole/readme.md

 When the Start button is clicked, the timer flag will change to true, run two main functions:

 - randomMoleHole to move the moles per setTimeOut. randomMoleHole will call the setTimeout(randomMoleHole) again with a different time argument to randomly change the interval of moving moles
-- countdownPersistence to count down the game clock (and save it into the localStorage)
+- countdownPersistence to count down the game clock (and save it into the localStorage).
+I also let the game pause if the user accidentally refreshes the game since it would be inconvenient for the game to continue running for the split second during the reload.
 - change timer flag as true to enable the user to click on each mole for points.